 The Filters functionality allows you to filter entries by Operating System.

-The Threat Prevention - VectorN Detection view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
+The DNS Security - VectorN Detection view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
 The collected information refers to the patterns identified within the DarkLayer Guard domain blocks.
 On the top, you see a statistic regarding the number of VectorN Endpoint Detections and VectorN Network Detections.

 The collected information is placed in the VectorN Endpoint and VectorN Network.